developer-zebra/developer-zebra-site/src/emdk-for-xamarin/7-0/guide/about/index.md

 ### `SEPTEMBER 2020 UPDATE`

-* **A Mobility DNA Enterprise license is now required** for use of multi-barcode scanning and image/document capture features on [Zebra Professional-series devices](/licensing/about/#professional).
+* **A Mobility DNA Enterprise license is now required** to use0 multi-barcode scanning and image/document capture features on [Zebra Professional-series devices](/licensing/about/#professional).

 #### EMDK for Xamarin 7.0